Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

                                                             result, pred512, pred, info);
    }

 It is usually a wrapper function of APIs in ``Vitis_Libraries/graph/L3/lib``.
-Something interesting might be the following code:
+Following might be the code:

 .. code-block:: cpp